simonesilvetti/pyCheck/README.md

 - scikit-learn:0.19

 In BenchMarks.py you can find several methods which are reffered to the article.
-To run, you have to recall them in the main method at the end of BenchMarks.py (just comment/uncomment them).
+Please recall them in the main method at the end of BenchMarks.py (just comment/uncomment them).